embrace-io/embrace-docs/docs/ios/index.md

 If you are just starting out with Embrace, follow the [**Integration Guide**](./5x/integration/) to learn the key steps to successfully using our product.

 Once you've completed that, browse through our [**Feature Reference**](./5x/features/) guides to learn how to use some of the advanced features our SDK provides.

-## 6.x SDK Documentation

-This documentation reflects information on the 6.x open-sourced SDK.
-Additional details are forthcoming.

-Current documentation for the 6.x SDK can be found in our [**6.x Apple SDK**](/ios/open-source) sections.

 ## Any questions